-Another important thing is to clarify my credentials, or lack thereof: I am not a photographer.
-I don’t even play one on TV.
+Another important thing is to clarify my credentials, or lack thereof: I am food photographer.

-With that out of the way, I’ve made a lot of photography for ad campaigns, I have been paid for photos for books and publications with subjects ranging from “plastic surgery and feminism” to latino food for a Russian publication, and work with 3 of the biggest, most prestigious photo agencies.
-In my professional life I mostly stick to a very small niche: food photography.
+I have been paid for photos for books and publications with subjects ranging from "plastic surgery and feminism" to latino food for a Russian publication, and work with 3 of the biggest, most prestigious photo agencies, as well as shoot food photography for some big name brands and some small ones.
+In my professional life I do mostly stick to a very small niche: food photography.

 I've received a few questions from commenters, and readers who have emailed me, asking what equipment I use.
 I think what they really mean is to ask how I got a photo that looks like that.